An evolutionary model that satisfies detailed balance: Introduction

 \section{Introduction}

-We introduce a probability model of evolution that has three purposes: as an abstract model of biological evolution; as a class of efficiently implementable genetic algorithms that are easy to analyse theoretically; and as a link between genetic algorithms and Bayesian non-parametric MCMC methods.
+We introduce a probability model of evolution that has three purposes: as an abstract model of biological evolution; as a class of efficiently implementable genetic algorithms that are easy to analyze theoretically; and as a link between genetic algorithms and Bayesian non-parametric MCMC methods.
 The stationary distribution of the model can be expressed in closed form for arbitrary fitness functions: this enables us to investigate the behaviour of the model for different population sizes, mutation rates, and fitness scalings.
 We find two phase transitions that occur for all fitness functions.
 Our approach is most applicable to evolution by sexual rather than asexual reproduction.

 In any model of evolution under constant conditions, there is a temporal sequence of possibly overlapping populations.
 In the transition from each population to the next, one or more new individuals are `born', and the same number of individuals are removed from the population, or `die'.
 Each new generation is a population that depends only upon the previous parent population, so that the sequence of populations is a Markov chain.
 In a model with mutation, the Markov chain is irreducible and has a unique stationary distribution that is also known as the mutation-selection equilibrium.
-Typically we wish to know what the mutation-selection equilibrium is.
-Unfortunately the mutation-selection equilibrium is notoriously hard to characterize, even for apparently simple and elegant models of breeding, mutation, and selection.
-The reason is that in previous models of evolution with sexual reproduction, the Markov chain of populations is irreversible, so that there is no obvious method of finding the stationary distribution other than attempting to compute eigenvectors of the transition matrix directly, as done in \cite{vose1999simple}, but these calculations are neither easy nor revealing for arbitrary fitness functions.
+Typically we wish to know what the stationary distribution is.

+{For Moran models with only a single locus, the stationary distribution can be characterised.
+But for models with more than one locus, and fitness that depends nonlinearly on the combination of alleles at the loci, the stationary distribution is notoriously hard to characterise.
+The reason is that in previous models of sexual reproduction with multiple loci, the Markov chain of populations is irreversible, so that there is no obvious method of finding the stationary distribution other than attempting to compute eigenvectors of the transition matrix directly, as done in \cite{vose1999simple}, but these calculations are neither easy nor revealing for arbitrary fitness functions on multiple loci. }